 But the line of increased psychological demands that soon followed on from these common and uncommon fuels inflaming my sensitivity undoubtedly spiralled life into some dangerous Level 1 Backward territory.
 I became attached to things I shouldn’t have, which turned me into an overly possessive and manipulative person.
 Not only did this make my life harder, but it also put a huge demand on those around me.

 My behaviour and relationships in general always struggled for order at the roots as I lacked many essential things by this point.
 Particularly, I felt I missed out on an earlier understanding of myself, which could have made a solid base or foundation for me to work with and move productively from.
 I was very unaware of any sensitivity challenges since I assumed everyone thought along the same lines and within the same scope.
 Or at least that behind the scenes we simply all got lost in our ‘other worlds’ that had to be kept separate from everyone else.

 So with such a primary aspect out of whack, and no reliable guidance to accommodate my odd condition, my reward and punishment system was inevitably doomed right from the very start.
 Or it had only a slim chance for any meaningful order to come in and create some semblance of normality today.

 A Loose Canon

 Once that sweet combination of sugars, salt and heavier metals started reacting upstairs with my type of mind, more time was the only missing ingredient needed for the Real Big Bang to occur.
-In time I would step it up and head straight for the good stuff, creating the best volatile environment for my overall self-destruction.
-Or at least one that I was only just able to recover from so I could come back and explain it all in a reasonable way.
+In time I would step it up and head straight for the good stuff, creating the best volatile environment for my overall self-destruction to take place.
+Or at least one that I was only just able to recover from so I could come back and explain it all in a fairly reasonable way.

 Worse still, not only did these results end up shattering my life into pieces down the track, but I also got locked into an intellectual war with the outskirts of reality that is super hard to explain, making the pieces nearly impossible to put back together.